Juvenile Idiopathic Arthritis: Inflammatory Eye DiseaseSkip to the navigation

 Most children with inflammatory eye disease maintain good vision.
 Some do not.

 If eye disease occurs, most children are treated with corticosteroids and prescription eyedrops.
-More severe or continuing eye disease may require other medicines such as methotrexate.
-If eye disease does not respond to these treatments, either cyclosporine or TNF inhibitors such as etanercept may help.footnote 3
+More severe eye disease, or eye disease that does not respond to these treatments, may be treated with other medicines such as azathioprine or methotrexate.footnote 2

 The outlook for inflammatory eye disease has improved.
 Early and aggressive treatment of uveitis has reduced the complications of eye disease in JIA.
 Before treatment with methotrexate and TNF inhibitors became common, only about 1 out of 4 children had a good long-term vision outcome.
 Today, because of early treatment and better medicines, children with eye inflammation have a better chance of having a good vision outcome with less treatment.footnote 1